 The bachelor of science in childhood education with liberal arts major program prepares students for NYS teacher certification in grades one through six.
 Students will have the opportunity for extensive formalized experience in school settings.
+Requirements for admission include a minimum GPA of 3.000.
 Students have the option of extending their certification to include Middle Childhood and through Sage Graduate School may complete graduate degrees required for professional certification.
 With careful planning of the undergraduate program, students may accelerate their graduate study by beginning graduate coursework in the senior year.

 Liberal Arts Major with Childhood Education Certification